NW 38th Ave Street Improvements

 As a recent new resident to Camas, I'm excited to hear about the improvements planned for NW 38th Ave.
 However, the addition of improved bike lanes and pedestrian paths on NW 38th Ave seems short sighted when the narrow curve connecting NW 38th Ave and NW Aster is not addressed.
 This curve has no sidewalk, no bike lane and no shoulder.
 I wouldn't feel safe biking, walking or running this route from my home in Camas to 192nd Ave.
 I see the condition of NW Aster has been brought up in earlier comments.
 Has there been any update to the funding and prioritization of this project to address pedestrian and cyclist safety on NW Aster?

-Stephanie McGregor asked over 1 year ago
+Stephanie McGregor asked about 2 years ago

 Thank you for using Engage Camas.
 Improvements to this section of NW Astor Street are identified in our long-term transportation plan as a future project.
 No specific timeline for funding has been determined.